ZingBing/HPC-Project-1/analysis.md

 - About the same speed up comparatively to the na誰ve approach, just a bit faster
-- 64 threads for the same reason
+- 64 threads for the same reason as the na誰ve approach
-- Percent Parallel, IDK
+- Percent Parallel, -0.02% (???)
-- Parallel was slower at 100random, crosses over before 200random
+- Parallel was slower at random100, crosses over before random200

 ### Compare your na誰ve program to your 3rd law serial program.
 For what sizes is the na誰ve program faster and when is the 3rd-law program faster?
 What is the crossover point?